Theoretical Foundations of Conformal Prediction: Bibliographic notes

 \section{Bibliographic notes}

 { \numberline{}\textnormal{ Bibliographic notes}}

-The conformal risk control algorithm is developed in~\cite{angelopoulos2022conformal}.
-This builds on work that controlled monotone and non-monotone risk functions with high-probability guarantees~\citep{bates2021distribution, angelopoulos2021learn}, which in turn stems from the high-probability guarantees of conformal prediction~\cite{vovk2012conditional}.
+The conformal risk control algorithm, and its accompanying theoretical guarantee given in Theorem~\ref{thm:risk_control}, are developed in~\cite{angelopoulos2022conformal}.
+This builds on work that controls monotone and non-monotone risk functions with high-probability guarantees~\citep{bates2021distribution, angelopoulos2021learn}, which in turn stems from the high-probability guarantees of split conformal prediction~\citep{vovk2012conditional}.
 Algorithms for conformal risk control with cross-validation or leave-one-out data reuse are introduced in \cite{cohen2024cross} and \cite{angelopoulos2024notefull}, respectively.
-See~\cite{fisch2022conformal,schuster2021consistent,angelopoulos2022image,feldman2023achieving,teneggi2023diffusion} for recent applications of risk control to machine learning tasks.
+See~\cite{fisch2022conformal,schuster2021consistent,cauchois2021knowing,angelopoulos2022image,feldman2023achieving,teneggi2023diffusion} for recent adaptations of the conformal risk control framework to various machine learning tasks, and~\cite{angelopoulos2026conformal} for an extension of conformal risk control to non-monotonic losses.

+In Section~\ref{sec:multiplicity_prediction_FWER}, we discussed the problems of providing prediction intervals and of detecting outliers, in the context of multiple test points.
+Conformal-style approaches to outlier detection, particularly in online settings, have been studied in many works such as \cite{laxhammar2015inductive,smith2015conformal,ishimtsev2017conformal,guan2022prediction}.
+See also the references corresponding to Section~\ref{sec:testing_exch_online}, which discussed the related problem of testing exchangeability online.
+The issue of controlling for multiple comparisons that arises in this type of setting is examined by \cite{vovk2013transductive}, which proposes using a Bonferroni correction for family-wise error rate (FWER) control; more broadly, this work examines the problem of \emph{transductive conformal prediction}, where the aim is to provide a confidence region simultaneously for multiple test points.
+See also~\citet{gazin2024transductive, huang2023uncertainty, marques2025universal} for recent results in this theme.